Disclaimer: This medical information is designed as an aid only for the patients of Drs. Concannon & Vitale.

-Exclusively breast feeding babies past six moths old should receive vitamins A, D, and C, plus iron in the form of Vi-Daylin® Drops.
+Exclusively breast feeding babies past six months old should receive vitamins A, D, and C, plus iron in the form of PolyViSol with Iron drops or the like.

 Breast feeding for the first time can be occasionally

-Your Baby by Karen Pryor.
-Don't give up if you really want
+Baby by Karen Pryor.
+Don't give up if

 Regular cow's milk is not suitable as a food for babies.
 Among the disadvantages of cow's milk are too much salt and minerals, and a lack of vitamins, iron, and the proper protein.

-in these formulas.
-Both types of formula are perfectly healthful for
+All these types of formula are perfectly healthful for

 Infant formulas now only come in high iron variety.
 Grandma may insist that babies become constipated or colicky on high iron, but research indicates that is not so.
 Babies grow so fast that they need the high iron content to prevent anemia later on.

-The type of formula, ready-to-feed, concentrate, or powdered, makes no difference in nutrition.
-Ready-to-feed is more convenient when traveling, but more expensive.
+The type of formula, ready-to-feed or powdered, makes no difference in nutrition.
+Ready-to-feed is more convenient when traveling, but much more expensive.
 Simply pour directly into the bottle to feed.
-This type can typically be purchased in 32 oz. cans, or in 4 oz. individual bottles.

 Powdered formula is

-longer shelf-life.
-Follow the directions on the side of the can.
-Use
+shelf-life.
+Follow the directions on the side of the

 The amount of formula a newborn will take at each feeding will vary from one to four ounces.
 If the baby finishes all of one serving add one ounce to the next.
 When bottle feeding, always make sure that the nipple remains full of formula, not air.
 Never prop a bottle in the baby's mouth.
 Remember that the infant requires the support and closeness of being held securely in your arms.

 Sucking is sometimes more important to the infant than eating.
 To satisfy this instinct babies will suck on their hands, fingers, and anything else they find.
-Many infants find pacifiers a useful alternative.
+Once you have firmly established breastfeeding, many infants find pacifiers a useful alternative.
 The good news is that there is evidence that the rate of SIDS (sudden infant death syndrome) is less in young infants that are put to sleep with pacifiers.
 But there is also some evidence that if pacifiers are used over the age of 12 months, the child may have a higher rate of ear infections.

 Pacifiers come in many different sizes and shapes.
 Generally, a one piece pacifier is preferred to those made up of different components which, rarely, come apart.
 Most newborns have difficulty holding in a pacifier at first, so a little help from Mom or Dad is appreciated if the baby seems to enjoy sucking it.
 Never tie the pacifier around the baby's neck because of the risk of becoming strangled.
 Trying to wean your child from the device may become difficult if not done by one year.

-or when you switch from one breast to
+two ounces, or when you switch from one breast to the

-placing a pillow underneath the mattress
+placing a pillow underneath the mattress in the crib

-in the crib frame.
-Finally, you might try using cooler
+frame.
+Finally, you might try using cooler formula

-Grandparents may remember the days of cloth diapers and diaper service.
-These are no longer readily available, and were never as good as modern disposable diapers anyway.
 Change your baby's soiled diapers as soon as you can.
 Have all the diaper changing equipment at hand when you start.
 Remember to never leave your baby unattended on the changing table as this is often where they first learn to roll over — onto the floor, unfortunately.
 Disposable wipes are okay if your baby tolerates them, but not all do.
 Unscented wipes are probably better if your child is sensitive.
-Place soiled diapers into a Diaper Genie® or quart size plastic zipper lock bags to avoid the stink.
+Place soiled diapers into a Diaper Genie or quart size plastic zipper lock bags to avoid the stink.